sdc17/UPop/README.md

 <img src="UPop.png" width="800">

-Official implementation of [UPop](https://arxiv.org/abs/2301.13741): Unified and Progressive Pruning for Compressing Vision-Language Transformers.
+Official implementation of [UPop: Unified and Progressive Pruning for Compressing Vision-Language Transformers](https://arxiv.org/abs/2301.13741).
 The code is tested on Pytorch 1.11.0, and the dependencies can be installed by <pre/> conda install --yes --file requirements.txt </pre>

-### What's New
+### What's New 🥳
-* Jun 2023, we have worked on a new work CrossGET: Cross-Guided Ensemble of Tokens for Accelerating Vision-Language Transformers.
+* Jun 2023, we worked on a new work CrossGET: Cross-Guided Ensemble of Tokens for Accelerating Vision-Language Transformers.
 [Paper](https://arxiv.org/pdf/2305.17455.pdf).
 [Code(coming soon)](https://github.com/sdc17/CrossGET). 💡

-* Jun 2023, we released implementation, scripts, checkpoints, and logs of UPop.
+* Jun 2023, we released the implementation, scripts, checkpoints, and logs of UPop.
 [Code](https://github.com/sdc17/UPop). 🚩

 * Apr 2023, our work UPop: Unified and Progressive Pruning for Compressing Vision-Language Transformers was accepted by ICML 2023.
 [Paper](https://arxiv.org/pdf/2301.13741.pdf). 🎉